mia-platform/custom-plugin-lib/README.md

 see [here][fastify-ecosystem] for a list of currently available plugins.
 In addition, you can register additional [`content-type` parsers][fastify-parsers].

+NB: the fifth parameter of `rawCustomPlugin` should be used wisely.
+See tests for that.

 ## Configuration
 To use the library, you should specify the environment variables listed [here](index.js#L22), other variables can be specified by setting your envSchema when calling the plugin.